uygardev/uygaraydin/README.md

 * 🌍 I'm based in Turkey
 * ✉️ You can contact me at [hi@uygaraydin.com](mailto:hi@uygaraydin.com)
+* 🚀 I'm currently working on a web API project that will be bridge existing systems in my institution.
 * 🧠 I'm learning deeper JS, Node.js, Typescript with Hexagonal Architecture

 <a href="https://www.twitter.com/uygaraydin_" target="_blank" rel="noreferrer"><img